butaixianran/DazToBlender/README.md

 * Calculate Dual Lobe Specular as it should be, to convert a better Specular and Roughness value.
 * Add options for importing:
   - Use Principled shader: Uncheck to use iray shader
-  - High Heel: check to ignore feet rotation for high heel to escape from a bug which is hard to fix.
+  - High Heel: check to ignore feet rotation for high heel, also works when importing pose.
   - Rotation Limit: Uncheck to turn off(mute) rotation limit after importing.
 Notice: some pose may need it.
   - Keep Limit on Twist Bone: check to keep twist bone's rotation limit, but turn off other bones'
   - Custom Shape: Check to use custom shapes for bones
   - Use Drivers: Check to use drivers for morphs(shape keys on mesh).
 There are some bugs in those drivers expressions, it's your choice.
   - Convert Bump map into Normal map: It is very very slow, and converted Normal map file size is very very big.
 Only use it if you have to.
   - SSS Rate: Rate between Principled Subsurface and Daz's Translucency Weight

 ## Notice
 ### EyeClosed shape key